waltdakind/sernjs/README.md

 #Welcome to SERN.JS Stack

-SERN.JS is a Full-Stack Javascript for an easy starting point with SequilizeJS, ExpressJS, ReactJS and NodeJS based applications.
+SERN.JS is a Full-Stack Javascript for an easy starting point with SequelizeJS, ExpressJS, ReactJS and NodeJS based applications.

 It is designed to give you a quick and organized way to start developing SERN based web apps.